 For decades, hooves of racehorses have been thundering around the bends of Colorado’s only legal horse racing track, Arapahoe Park.
 With a long legal history, race betting has been practiced for approximately 70 years.
-While sports betting laws were recently enacted by the Colorado voters, the distinct differences between the two forms of betting are worth noting, as is the fact that there are two separate governmental agencies that rule over them — the Colorado Racing Commission and the Division of Gaming.
+While gaming laws were recently enacted by the Colorado voters, the distinct differences between the two forms of betting are worth noting, as is the fact that there are two separate governmental agencies that rule over them — the Colorado Racing Commission and the Division of Gaming.

 In horse racing “pari-mutuel” betting is the name of the game.
 This term describes how horse race betting is performed, “wagering amongst ourselves,” Ireland Stapleton Pryor & Pascoe Associate Sean Jennings said.
 The idea is that the odds are set for each race, based on the people participating — the number of participants enter a pool of betting, and based on who is betting where, the odds fluctuate until the start of the event.